-In 2019, mean daily discharge in the MCR was lower than average for most of March through September.
-During sampling October of 2019, mean daily discharge was highly variable, ranging from 300 to 1000 m3/s but was within the range of values observed during other years of sampling after the flow regime change (2011 to 2018).
-Minimum values of mean daily discharge were generally lower before the flow regime change (2001 to 2010) than after the flow regime change (2011 to 2018; Figure 2).
+Minimum and average values of mean daily discharge were generally lower before the flow regime change (2001 to 2010) than after the flow regime change (2011 to 2019; Figure 2).
 Mean daily discharges from 2001 to 2019 are provided in Appendix C, Figure C1.

-Figure 2: Mean daily discharge (m3/s) for the Columbia River at Revelstoke Dam in 2019 (black line) compared to historical discharge before and after the flow regime change.
+Figure 2: Mean daily discharge (m3/s) for the Columbia River at Revelstoke Dam before and after the flow regime change.
 The shaded area represents minimum and maximum mean daily discharge values recorded at the dam from before (2001 to 2010) and after (2011 to 2019) the flow regime change.
 The white line represents average mean daily discharge values over those time periods.
 The red line represents the minimum flow release of 142 m3/s.

 Similar to previous study years, hourly discharge in 2019 exhibited large fluctuations, a reflection of the primary use of the facility for daily peaking operations.
 Hourly discharge ranged between approximately 300 and 1,500 m3/s during all three sampling sessions in 2019 (Appendix C, Figure C2).
-Hourly discharge was low (300 to 400 m3/s) and stable during some days of the sampling period (e.g., 17-18, 21-22 October), but exhibited large within-day variation between 300 and 1500 m3/s on other days (e.g., 28-31 October).
 Since the implementation of the minimum flow release, discharge from REV rarely declined to 142 m3/s due to operational considerations (Karen Bray, BC Hydro, pers. comm.).
 In years since the flow regime change, the lowest discharges recorded during any day over the year have typically been between 142 and 160 m3/s.